joshstevens19/reth-indexer/README.md

 - Supports filtering even on the single input types so allowing you to filter on every element of the event
 - Snapshot between from and to block numbers
 - No code required it is all driven by a json config file that is easy to edit and understand

+## Benchmarks

+Very hard to benchmark as it is all down to the block range and how often your event is emitted but roughly: (most likely could be speed up with more some optimisations.)

+- indexes around 29,000 events a second (depending on how far away the events are in each block)
+- scans around 10,000 blocks which have no events within 580ms
+- scans around 10,000 blocks for all contract events within 13 seconds

 ## Indexes